-MH17 judgment day: Verdicts due against 4 suspects at trial
+MH17 verdicts: 2 Russians, 1 Ukrainian convicted of murders

 None of the suspects appeared for the trial that began in March 2020 and if they are convicted, it’s unlikely they will serve any sentence anytime soon.
 Prosecutors have sought life sentences for all four.
 Prosecutors and the suspects have two weeks to file an appeal.

-The Hague District Court, sitting at a high-security courtroom at Schiphol Airport, is passing judgment against a backdrop of global geopolitical upheaval caused by Russia’s full-blown invasion of Ukraine in February and the nearly nine-month war it triggered.
+The Hague District Court sat at a high-security courtroom at Schiphol Airport.

-Hundreds of family members of people killed traveled to the court to hear the verdict, bringing them back to the airport their loved ones left on the fateful day MH17 was shot down.
+Hundreds of family members of people killed had traveled to the court to hear the verdict, bringing them back to the airport their loved ones left on the fateful day MH17 was shot down.
+Outside the court, planes could be heard taking off and landing nearby on a cold, gray day.

 Dutch prosecutors say the missile launcher came from the 53rd Anti-Aircraft Missile Brigade, a unit of the Russian armed forces based in the Russian city of Kursk and was driven back there after MH17 was shot down.